vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-EsxiCsr.md

 ### -stateOrProvince

-The state or province for the Certificate Signing Request (CSR).
+The state or province for the certificate signing request (CSR).

 ```yaml
 Type: String